MarisaKirisame/DefComBlog/Calculator.md

 The profiler tell me that most time is spend in Map.get().
 Why?
 What is in a Map?

 There are multiple ways to implement a Map from String to Int.
 Most notable examples are search tree, hash map, and a trie.
 However, inorder to lookup a key, they all need to traverse the String to compare/compute the hash/traverse the trie, and look at multiple buckets/nodes to find the value.
+Looking at multiple places is not good, as it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTEzODQ3ODQsMTc4NTkyOTAwNyw4Nz
+eyJoaXN0b3J5IjpbLTE0ODU3Nzg2NTksLTEzOTEzODQ3ODQsMT
-QzOTMzNDgsMTE1MTMzNzU1NCwxNjc2ODgzMzExLC0xMzI1ODYw
+c4NTkyOTAwNyw4NzQzOTMzNDgsMTE1MTMzNzU1NCwxNjc2ODgz
-Mzg3LC0yMDEyNjYxOTE0LDc3NjI1NTQ4MiwtNDc3NzAxMjA2LC
+MzExLC0xMzI1ODYwMzg3LC0yMDEyNjYxOTE0LDc3NjI1NTQ4Mi
-0xMDk2OTgyMjc1LDcyNjExMDgzNiwxNzU2NjM3MjI5LC02OTgz
+wtNDc3NzAxMjA2LC0xMDk2OTgyMjc1LDcyNjExMDgzNiwxNzU2
-ODg1MiwzMjIwMjA3MzIsLTExMzUzNzU0NzksODQwNzQ5MzE3LC
+NjM3MjI5LC02OTgzODg1MiwzMjIwMjA3MzIsLTExMzUzNzU0Nz
-00NTMzNDA4ODcsMTk0NTA0MzM4NywzMzQ3MzY1OTUsLTIwNTMw
+ksODQwNzQ5MzE3LC00NTMzNDA4ODcsMTk0NTA0MzM4NywzMzQ3
-OTMxNjJdfQ==
+MzY1OTVdfQ==
 -->